sinistersnare/sinistersnare.github.io/README.md

 ## LICENSE ##

-All stuff here is MIT licensed, as is all my code.
+All stuff here is MIT licensed, as is all my code used within unless otherwise noted by its source.
 Enjoy <3

+### TODO: ###

+* Option to dynamically set current year in copyright notice.
+* Copy Minima ideals, maybe dark theme though.
+* Time to read marker.
+* Make sure good font used...?
+Keep minima one?
+* Look at [Sam](https://www.getzola.org/themes/sam/) for guidance.
+    * Maybe a fork?
+Only thing Id keep is the reading time and the dark theme.
+Just inspiration too.